debug45/PermissionWizard/README.md

 Permission.health.writingUsageDescriptionPlistKey // NSHealthShareUsageDescription
 ```

 If you request access to some permission using default system API but forget to edit your `Info.plist`, the app will crash.
-However with **PermissionWizard** the crash will not occur — `try?` is just used.
+However with **PermissionWizard** the crash will not occur — `try` is just used.

 ### Thread Management